kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(2\) *Article* means a material, part, component, process, or appliance;

-\(3\) *Commercial part* means an article that is listed on an FAA-approved Commercial Parts List included in a design approval holder's Instructions for Continued Airworthiness required by §21.50;
+\(3\) *Commercial part* means an article that is listed on an FAA-approved Commercial Parts List included in a design approval holder's Instructions for Continued Airworthiness required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.50   Instructions for continued airworthiness and manufacturer's maintenance manuals having airworthiness limitations sections.|§21.50]];

 \(4\) *Design approval* means a type certificate (including amended and supplemental type certificates) or the approved design under a PMA, TSO authorization, letter of TSO design approval, or other approved design;